-ARTICLE 19 OVERTIME WORK AND ADDITIONAL COMPENSATION
+ARTICLE 18 OVERTIME WORK AND ADDITIONAL COMPENSATION

 Section 1.
 Administration.
-In the event of an emergency, Management may prescribe reasonable periods of overtime work to meet operational needs.
+In the event of any emergency, Management may prescribe reasonable periods of overtime work to meet operational needs.
 When it is practical and possible, all overtime shall be approved by the Safety-Service Director in advance.
-All overtime must be reported to and justified by the Safety-Service Director.
+All overtime must be reported to and justified as required by the Safety-Service Director.
 Complete records of overtime shall be maintained by the Department.

-If an employee is required to attend training sessions, prior approval must be received from the Safety-Service Director and the employee shall be credited with an hour of comp time for each hour of class time which is attended outside the employee's regularly scheduled shift.
-This does not include time spent at sessions held to prepare for certification testing.
+If an employee is required to attend training sessions in the City of Alliance beyond the normal work schedule, prior approval must be received from the Safety-Service Director and the employee shall be paid overtime compensation.

 Section 2.
 Overtime Compensation.
 When an employee is required to work more than forty (40) hours in one week, he shall be paid for such time over forty (40) hours at the rate of one and one-half (1.5) times his regular hourly rate of pay.
-The employee's normal work schedule shall be five (5) eight (8) hour work days in a seven (7) day period.

 Overtime compensation shall not be paid more than once for the same hours under any provision of this article or agreement.
-For purposes of determining an employee's eligibility for overtime, only hours actually worked by the employee will be included.
+For purposes of determining an employee's eligibility for overtime, only hours actually worked by the employee and all hours of pre-approved paid leave will be included.